HDYO Camp

 We are incredibly excited to host our 7th North American HD Young Person Camp!

 Camp offers young people the chance to meet others impacted by HD to learn about HD through educational workshops, share experiences and also have plenty of fun participating in the many on-site activities like swimming, rock climbing, hiking, archery and much more.
+Camp is an opportunity for young people impacted by HD to share about their HD journey (if you want to) and to gain so many friends impacted by HD just like you.
+This opportunity is completely free to attend for all (we cover travel to camp, camp and food).

 General Details

-• Dates: August 10-14, 2026
+- Dates: August 10-14, 2026

-• Location: Camp St. Charlest, Maryland, US
+- Location: Camp St. Charles, Maryland, US

-• Who is Eligible
+Who is Eligible?

 Disclaimers

-• HDYO reserves the right to make application decisions based on group dynamics and funding limitations.
+HDYO reserves the right to make application decisions based on group dynamics and funding limitations.

-• HDYO camp will be held in English.
+HDYO camp will be held in English.

 How will I/my child get to camp in Maryland, USA?
-If you are selected to attend camp, HDYO will pay for your travel.
+If you are selected to attend camp, HDYO will cover for your travel.
 The flight costs are covered by HDYO, but any additional costs (baggage, food, transportation to the airport, etc) will not be covered by HDYO.
 If you are within driving distance, we will work with you and your family to arrange travel.

 Who is running the camp?
 There will be an experienced staff team from HDYO and HD professionals from around North America, and a trained and trusted group of young adult volunteers from the HD community in North America to form the volunteer support team.
 All camp activities are supervised by certified staff that are employees of Camp St Charles.